ni/instrumentstudio-plugin-labview/CONTRIBUTING.md

-The `ni_instrumentstudio_plugin_sdk` package contains the `InstrumentStudioPluginSDK` PPL, `NationalInstruments.VIHost.Interop` DLL and two `.vim` files required for serialize and deserialize of controls data in the plug-in.
+The `ni_instrumentstudio_plugin_sdk` package contains the `InstrumentStudioPluginSDK` PPL, `NationalInstruments.VIHost.Interop` DLL and two `.vim` files used to serialize and deserialize the data from the UI controls.
 These files are needed to run a LabVIEW InstrumentStudio plug-in.

 ## `ni_instrumentstudio_plugin_sdk_generator` Package